-Children’s Orthopaedics of Atlanta is changing its Patient Statement Procedure
+Children's Ortho is Changing Our Patient Statement Procedure

 We are implementing a new Patient Payment program effective at all locations during March 2017.
 This will be a convenient way for you to pay your portion of expenses related to your care.
 You will no longer receive billing statements from us in the mail.